 Set on a colorful Greek island, the plot serves as a background for a wealth of ABBA songs.
 A young woman about to be married discovers that any one of three men could be her father.
-She invites all three to the wedding without telling her mother, Donna, who was once the lead singer of Donna and the Dynamos.
-In the meantime, Donna has invited her backup singers, Rosie and Tanya.Written by
+She invites all three to the wedding without telling her mother, Donna Sheridan (Meryl Streep), who was once the lead singer of Donna and the Dynamos.
+In the meantime, Donna has invited her back-up singers, Rosie Mulligan (Dame Julie Walters) and Tanya Wilkinson (Christine Baranski).Written by

 See more »

 After the final scene of the movie Meryl Streep, Christine Baranski and Julie Walters appear on a sound stage in matching 1970s glam-rock costumes and sing "Dancing Queen".
 When they finish Meryl 'asks' the audience if they want an encore.
 The three ladies are then joined by Pierce Brosnan, Colin Firth and Stellan Skarsgard who are similarly attired.
 Along with Amanda Seyfried and Dominic Cooper, they provide a rendition of "Waterloo" as the main credits roll.
 See more »

 The song (and scene that accompanied the song), "The Name of The Game", was removed from the film, but reinstated as a special feature in the DVD release.
 See more »

 While the majority of the film is brilliantly silly, Meryl Streep gives us an emotional show stopping performance of 'The Winner Takes It All.
 Who wouldn't pay to see James Bond singing 'SOS'?
 Pierce Brosnan was humorously over-emoting everything but it worked perfectly within the context of the film.